cym13/various-tutorials/functional_programming.rst

     from functools import reduce

     def chain(*functions):
-        return reduce(lambda f,g: (lambda x: g(f(x))), functions)
+        return reduce(lambda f,g: (lambda *x: g(f(*x))), functions)

-This function acts like the pipe "|" of unix shells, it chains function and returns a function that combines the others:
+While not perfect, this function acts like the pipe "|" of unix shells, it chains function and returns a function that combines the others:

 .. code:: python